HL7/fhir/guides/daf2/pages/_includes/daf-core-medicationorder-intro.md

 Both the [MedicationOrder] and [MedicationStatement] resources can be used to record a patient's medication.
 For more information about the context for their usages, refer to the medication domains's [boundaries section].
 This profile sets minimum expectations for the MedicationOrder resource to record, search and fetch medications associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the DAF-MedicationOrder
+profile:

+-   Query for medications that have been prescribed to a particular patient
+-   Query for all patients who have been prescribed a particular medication
+-   Query for all patients who were prescribed a particular medication within a particular time period

 ##### Mandatory Data Elements and Terminology